 IDRA conducted Texas’ first-ever comprehensive statewide study of high school dropouts in 1986.
 Before then, no one knew the extent of the problem.
 That study was the state’s first major effort to assess the school holding power of Texas public schools and resulted in state-level policy reforms for the state education agency to count and report dropout data.
-IDRA is the only organization that has examined Texas attrition rates consistently, with the same methodology, for 35 years.
+IDRA is the only organization to have consistently examined Texas attrition rates, enabling year-to-year comparisons.

-- In the last 33 years, Texas schools have lost a cumulative total of more than 4 million students from public high school enrollment prior to graduation.
+- Texas public high schools have lost a cumulative total of more than 4.2 million students from their enrollment since 1986.

 Quotes by Celina Moreno, J.D.